 On the Dataphin homepage, choose Management Hub > Permission Management from the top navigation bar.

-Click Row-Level Permission in the left-side navigation pane.
+Click Row-Level Permission in the navigation pane on the left.
 On the Row-Level Permission Management page, click the +Add Row-Level Permission button to go to the Add Row-Level Permission page.

 On the Add Row-Level Permission page, configure the parameters.